Updated: Jan 12

 A good yoga teacher is somebody who empowers you and transforms your life.

-There are plenty of yoga teachers/instructors coming out of a teacher training every year and often gyms or other places don’t really know how to distinguish between different level of experience, years of practice, and/or how many quality hours with another experienced yogi it took the person to become a teacher.
+There are plenty of yoga teachers/instructors coming out of a teacher training every year, and often gyms or other places don’t really know how to distinguish between different level of experience, years of practice, and/or how many quality hours with another experienced yogi it took the person to become a teacher.
 Words like “yoga fitness”, “sports yoga” amplify the huge array of already existing confusing terms on the yoga market.
-I feel that the real meaning of yoga often gets lost or as a Swami mentioned in a video, I recently watched: “The soul of yoga is lost nowadays”.
+I feel that yoga's real meaning often gets lost or as a Swami mentioned in a video, I recently watched: “The soul of yoga is lost nowadays”.

 Quality over quantity

 I believe you can find many good instructors in many places (even gyms), but to find an outstanding teacher is more difficult.
-There are some very experienced teachers teaching small group classes and some not so experienced recently graduated teachers teaching big groups.
+Some very experienced teachers teach small group classes, and some not so experienced recently graduated teachers teaching big groups.
 Don’t be fooled by the size of a group.